mwoolweaver/elucidate/README.md

 # Elucidate Elucubratus for Procursus on checkra1n

+(ĭ-lo͞o′sĭ-dāt′) Clean up Elucubratus for use with Procursus on checkra1n with Cydia.

 ## Issues

 **will only work in `cydia` after installing the `Procursus` bootstrap via https://odysseyra1n.com.**